crawl/sequell/docs/learndb.md

     <user> Hi!
     <Sequell> Hello, user.
 Welcome to ##crawl!

-The <TEXT> that Sequell matches against is intentionally limited to reduce abuse.
+The TEXT that Sequell matches against is intentionally limited to reduce the chances of excessive bot spam.
 You are restricted to simple matches of text.
 You may define very limited capturing patterns:

     !learn add :beh: Give $person a hug ::: /me hugs $person.
     <user> Give rutabaga a hug
     * Sequell hugs rutabaga.

-The <TEXT> normally matches the entire input line.
-You can indicate that
-<TEXT> should not be anchored to the end of the line using >>> at the end,
-and not anchored to the beginning using <<< at the beginning. <<< and >>> may be used together.
+The TEXT normally matches the entire input line.
+You can indicate that TEXT should not be anchored to the end of the line using >>> at the end, and not anchored to the beginning using <<< at the beginning. <<< and >>> may be used together.